Felice Frankel: Career

 Felice Frankel joined MIT in 1994.
-As of 2024, she is a research scientist in the Department of Chemical Engineering at MIT with support from Mechanical Engineering.
+As of 2025, she is a research scientist in the Department of Chemical Engineering at MIT with support from Mechanical Engineering.
 She has also been a senior research fellow in the Harvard Initiative in Innovative Computing from 2005-2009, and a visiting scholar at the Harvard Medical School Department of Systems Biology.

 Her most recent books are her "Handbooks for Communicating Science and Engineering", starting with The Visual Elements—Photography in 2023.
 Frankel was interviewed by The Chemical Engineer about her new guide to help engineers in 2024.
 The Visual Elements—Design was published in March, 2024.
-The third Element, Abstraction, will be published March 2025.
+The third Element, The Visual Elements—Abstraction, was published in August, 2026.
 Her 2018 book, Picturing Science and Engineering is based on her MIT OpenCourseWare course.

 Working in collaboration with scientists and engineers, Frankel's images have been published in a number of professional journal articles, magazine covers, and various other international publications for general audiences such as National Geographic, Nature, Science, Angewandte Chemie, Advanced Materials, Materials Today, Proceedings of the National Academy of Sciences, Newsweek, Scientific American, Discover Magazine, and New Scientist, among others.
-In 2003–2007 she contributed a series of columns, Sightings, in American Scientist addressing the power of imaging science.
+In 2003–2007 she contributed a series of columns, "Sightings", in American Scientist addressing the power of imaging science.

 Frankel and her work have been profiled in The New York Times, Wired, Life Magazine, The Boston Globe, The Washington Post, The Chronicle of Higher Education, National Public Radio's All Things Considered, Science Friday, The Christian Science Monitor, and various European publications.
 Her limited-edition photographs are included in a number of corporate and private collections, and were part of MOMA’s 2008 exhibition, Design and the Elastic Mind.
 Her work was featured in the 2016 MIT Museum exhibition Images of Discovery: Communicating Science through Photography.

 Frankel founded the "Image and Meaning" workshops and conferences to develop new approaches for promoting the public understanding of science through visual expression.
 She also was principal investigator of the National Science Foundation-funded program "Picturing to Learn", an effort to study how making representations aids students in teaching and learning.